 Mean score of companies in the Computer Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Koninklijke Philips NV reported total greenhouse gas emissions of approximately 4,995,174,000 kg CO2e.
-This includes 19,856,000 kg CO2e from Scope 1, 2,137,000 kg CO2e from Scope 2 (market-based), and significant contributions from Scope 3 emissions, including 3,066,284,000 kg CO2e from the use of sold products and 1,511,035,000 kg CO2e from purchased goods and services.
-Philips has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 greenhouse gas emissions by 75% by 2025 and 90% by 2040, using 2015 as the base year.
+In 2023, Philips reported total greenhouse gas emissions of approximately 4,995,174,000 kg CO2e.
+This figure includes emissions from all three scopes: 19,856,000 kg CO2e from Scope 1, 2,137,000 kg CO2e from Scope 2 (market-based), and significant contributions from Scope 3, including 3,066,284,000 kg CO2e from the use of sold products and 1,511,035,000 kg CO2e from purchased goods and services.
+Philips has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 emissions by 75% by 2025 and 90% by 2040, using 2015 as the base year.
 Additionally, the company targets a 42% reduction in absolute Scope 3 emissions by 2030, based on 2020 levels.
-These targets align with the Science Based Targets initiative (SBTi) and are designed to support the global effort to limit warming to 1.5°C. Philips is also committed to achieving net-zero emissions across all scopes by 2050, reinforcing its dedication to sustainability and climate action.
-The company signed the Amazon Climate Pledge in April 2021, further demonstrating its commitment to reducing its carbon footprint and promoting environmental responsibility.
+These targets are aligned with the Science Based Targets initiative (SBTi) and are part of Philips's long-term commitment to achieving net-zero emissions across all scopes by 2050.
+Philips's emissions reduction strategy reflects its dedication to sustainability and climate action, positioning the company as a leader in the healthcare equipment and supplies sector.
+The company's headquarters is located in the Netherlands (NL).

 Access structured emissions data, company-specific emission factors, and source documents